San Francisco Sues Its Own School District for Not Reopening

 “The undisputed scientific consensus is that schools can reopen safely when proper precautions are taken, such as masks, physical distancing, hand hygiene and ventilation, and that in-person instruction is not causing increases or spikes in Covid-19 infections,” the 21-page complaint states.

+“We can safely reopen schools as we process a prioritization to our teachers of vaccinations,” Newsom said Wednesday.

+Newsom’s statement falls in line with what the Biden administration has been urging since Biden won the November election.
+But already major teacher unions across the state have warned their members won’t go back until they’ve been vaccinated.

-The mayor said the district’s prolonged reliance on distance learning has caused serious hardships for students and parents.
+Mayor Breed said the San Francisco Unified School District’s prolonged reliance on distance learning has caused serious hardships for students and parents.
 Nearly 1,000 students have missed 60% of their classes, the vast majority of which are from low-income, Black and Latino families, she said.

 School closures have also taken a particularly heavy toll on parents, particularly working mothers and mothers of color who must take time off work or leave their jobs to help facilitate distance learning for their kids, Breed said.